JohnathanTang/EECS111-System-Software/README.md

 ## Projects
 1. Fork & Pthread
-- Understand how to create and use multiple processes and threads to process input data in parallel
+  - Understand how to create and use multiple processes and threads to process input data in parallel.
 2. Thread and Synchronization
 3. Thread Scheduling